Skip to content

 Example (count):

-// Query the total record count in the user table
+// Query the total number of records in the user table

 int totalUsers = userService.count(); // Call count method